Koshinski Asset Management Inc. Invests $34,000 in Sprott Physical Silver Trust (NYSEARCA:PSLV)

-Koshinski Asset Management Inc. bought a new position in Sprott Physical Silver Trust (NYSEARCA:PSLV) in the third quarter, according to the company in its most recent filing with the SEC.
-The fund bought 4,407 shares of the exchange traded fund’s stock, valued at approximately $34,000.
+Koshinski Asset Management Inc. purchased a new position in Sprott Physical Silver Trust (NYSEARCA:PSLV) in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund purchased 4,407 shares of the exchange traded fund’s stock, valued at approximately $34,000.

 Sprott Physical Silver Trust is a closed-end investment trust company, which engages in the provision of a secure, convenient, and exchange-traded investment alternative for investors interested in holding physical silver bullion without the inconvenience that is typical of a direct investment in physical silver bullion.